Correlated normal state fermiology and topological superconductivity in UTe2: Band structure calculations

-To obtain the quasiparticle FS from LDA+DMFT, we set the imaginary part of the self-energy to zero~\cite{kang:2021:optical,nomoto:2014:FS,choi:2012:FS}.
+To obtain the quasiparticle FS from DFT+DMFT, we set the imaginary part of the self-energy to zero~\cite{kang:2021:optical,nomoto:2014:FS,choi:2012:FS}.
 The corresponding quasiparticle FSs for the primitive and conventional unit cells are plotted in Figs.~\ref{fig2}d and f, respectively.
 The formation of the Kondo resonance state represents the Lifshitz transition to the low-T state with a large FS.
-We find that the $\Gamma_{6}$ ($=|j=5/2,m_j=\pm1/2\rangle$) orbital originating from the $^3 \mathrm{H}_4$ state near $E_F$ makes a dominant contribution in the vicinity of $E_F$ through the $m_j$-dependent energy spectrum as shown in Fig.~\ref{fig2}c.
+We find that the $\Gamma_{6}$ ($=|j=5/2,m_j=\pm1/2\rangle$) orbital originating from the $^3 \mathrm{H}_4$ state near $E_F$ makes a dominant contribution in the vicinity of $E_F$ from the $m_j$-dependent energy spectrum shown in Fig.~\ref{fig2}c.
+The enhancement of the $\Gamma_6$ state spectral weight at the Fermi level as decreasing $T$ is consistent with the results in Ref.~\cite{kang2022orbital}.
 The corresponding spectral functions in the conventional unit cell show that a hole Fermi pocket encloses the $\Gamma$ point and the electron pocket forms a quasi-2D green Fermi sheet around the $M$ point, as shown in Fig.~\ref{fig2}f, which is equivalent to the FS topology of the primitive cell in Fig.~\ref{fig2}d.
+Note that the hole Fermi pocket centered at the $\Gamma$ point is a new discovery of our study, which was absent in previous DFT+DMFT studies that used $m_j$-independent self-energies~\cite{xu:2019:UTe2}, and even in a $m_j$-resolved DFT+DMFT calculation at the temperature above 25K~\cite{kang2022orbital}.
+This indicates that the appearance of the correlated Fermi surface around the $\Gamma$ point is a novel feature of UTe$_2$ electronic structure that can be captured only by $m_j$-resolved analysis at very low temperatures.

 Unlike the DFT+$U$ calculation that achieves the metallic ground state by pushing $5f$ electrons away from $E_F$, our DFT+DMFT calculation explains how the Kondo effect induces the metallic behavior of UTe$_2$ in which the U $\Gamma_{6}$ state hybridized with Te $p_z$ and U $d_{z^{2}}$ states forms an emergent FS at very low $T$.